vgwb/Antura/docs/en/manual/discover_module.md

 Activities can be embedded in quests or played separately from the Book and deal with topics.

-!!! note
+> [!note]
-    One of the new features of our framework is that these activities can be asked to reinforce a topic, and automatically fetch cards to be played.
+> One of the new features of our framework is that these activities can be asked to reinforce a topic, and automatically fetch cards to be played.

 - **Order**: put elements in sequence
 - **Piano**: repeat melodies/colors